 AncestryLibrary.com, MyHeritage, and Sanborn Maps are available for research online, as well as a list of genealogical websites such as FamilySearch.org and Cyndi’s List.

 Classes from beginning research to specialized topics are offered in February, June, and October.
-Please consult the events calendar for specific dates, or contact Elaine Hayes.
-We would be glad to schedule a tour of genealogy or Special Collections.
+Please contact Elaine Hayes to schedule a tour of genealogy or Special Collections.
+To request an obituary, click here.

 Family Group Sheet